Who is the author.

 For two years, from 1998 to 2000, I had a contract at the Institute for Atmospheric Pollution of CNR for developing numerical model regarding chemical-physical transformation processes and transport of mercury in the Mediterranean basin.

-Currently I teach Mathematics and Physics in a high school of Rende (Italy).
+Currently I teach Mathematics and Physics in a high school of Cosenza (Italy).

 Chess is my principal hobby (the second one is programming).
 Each summer I go abroad to play two or three tournaments (with weird results unfortunately).
 My highest FIDE rating was 2041.
-I am a FIDE Arbiter too.
+I am an International Arbiter too.

 I have organised many tournaments, especially at school.
 In 2003, after a traumatic tournament with more than 400 players, unsatisfied of the existing softwares, I decided it was time to write a new program able to help the arbiter and not obstacles his work.

 Thus born Vega.
 It was designed to be very intuitive and usable even by those who know little about chess.
-Vega was ready when my wife that wasn't an arbiter showed me to be able to run a tournament with Vega after five minutes of training.
+Vega was ready when my wife that wasn't an arbiter showed me to be able to run a tournament with Vega after a training of five minutes.